hearmeneigh/dataset-rising/README.md

 ```

-## 6. Upload the Model to Huggingface
+## 6. Upload the Dataset to Huggingface
-After building your dataset, [upload it to Huggingface](https://huggingface.co/docs/hub/models-uploading).
+After building your dataset, [upload it to Huggingface](https://huggingface.co/docs/datasets/upload_dataset).

 ### 7. Train a Model